miraisolutions/secretsanta/README.md

 ### Development

-[//]: # "TODO: Consider testing other distributions or perhaps even OS" We assume **PyCharm** on **Ubuntu >= 16.04** as the development environment.
+We assume **PyCharm** on **Ubuntu >= 16.04** as the development environment.

 In PyCharm, check out this repository into a new project, e.g. under